Contents

 How are the GbR’s profits & losses distributed?

 The law provides that all partners are to take part in profits and losses equally unless their GbR contract states otherwise.
 If the initial contributions differ in value and the partners provide different kinds of services, the GbR contract should allocate profits and losses accordingly.
-However, doing so doesn’t necessarily protect you from having to make an additional contribution later (Nachschusspflicht) in accordance with section 735 of the BGB.
+However, doing so doesn’t necessarily protect you from having to make Nachschusspflicht (additional contribution) later.
 If a partner can’t put forward his share of the loss in the case of insolvency, the remaining partners are responsible for taking over his or her share.
 Unlike a GmbH, there is no limited liability when it comes to GbRs.
 As a partner of a GbR, you are personally liable, and your private assets are at risk in their entirety.

 Want to be your own boss but don’t have a lot of starting capital?